kongware/ftor/README.md

 ```
 ### Higher Order Functions

-In functional programming we want to pass functions around as first class citizens and treat them the same way as data:
+Let's treat functions the same way as data.

+#### Monomorphic

+Here is a somewhat silly monomorphic applicator just to illustrate the principle:

 ```Javascript
 const ap = Fun(